zeeshananjumjunaidi/documentation-user/template/guidelines.rst

 .. demo:action:: sale.action_orders

    Create a Quotation

+.. tip:: Tips are always good for advanced features.

+.. note:: Notes are also appreciated to keep remarks out of the main paragraph.

 * Add links to related business topics at the bottom (can be in others apps)